DUI FAQs (Part 2)

 - Whether or not the motorist holds a commercial driver license (CDL).

-- Whether or not the motorist holds a “professional license” such as medical doctor, registered nurse, pharmacist, physical therapist, or any other licensure that requires notice of a DUI conviction to be reported to the state licensure board.
+- Whether or not the motorist holds or is seeking a "professional license" such as a medical doctor, registered nurse, pharmacist, attorney or law student, or any other licensure that requires notice of a DUI conviction to be reported to the state licensure board.

 - Whether or not there was an accident involved in the DUI arrest and whether or not the accident involved injuries to any party.